awsdocs/amazon-vpc-network-administrator-guide/doc_source/Yamaha_Troubleshooting.md

 # ipsec ike log message-info payload-info key-info
 ```

-To cancel the logged items, use the following command\.
+To cancel the logged items, use the following command:

 ```
 # no ipsec ike log